mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

   repeatFn({ _int_ : '-3', _fn_ : logIdxToConsole });
 ```

+We also fix up other details suggested by the guide such as formatting (tabs,
+spaces, alignment, K&R indenting) and replaced the `while` loop with a `for`
+loop.
+This code will now pass JSLint.
+If this utility were 100 lines long,
+as long as we know the naming convention, we can easily spot that `fn` is a
+function and idx is an integer.

-The full standard has an excellent description of how a simple naming
+The [full code standard][a] argues that a simple naming convention can can
-convention can can vastly reduce the need for comments.
-We think it's an
-interesting read if you're interested.
+vastly reduce the need for comments.
+We think it's an interesting read if you

-We also applied other aspects of the standard, like eliminating the `while`
-condition and formatting for readability and maintainability.
+enjoy philosophical discussions.

 ## Write consistent API definition
-Now that we have a consistent naming, creating local API documentation is easy:
+Now that we have consistent naming that easily identifies type, creating in-line
+API documentation is easy and recommended:

 ```js
   // BEGIN utility method /repeatFn/